arunjohnny/user-login/README.md

 # user-login
-Sample project for user login
+The user login is a sample project which has routing, reactive form and validations.